 Prior decommissioning is unlikely to occur.
-We reached that conclusion only after careful consideration, based upon intensive perhane discussions with the Governments, the political parties, religious leaders, the leadership of the security forces, north and south, and many others.
+We reached that conclusion only after careful consideration, based upon intensive discussions with the Governments, the political parties, religious leaders, the security forces, and many others.
 That was the view of the vast majority of the organizations and individuals who made oral and written submissions.
 It is not that they all are opposed to prior decommissioning.
 To the contrary, many favor it.
-But they are convinced that it cannot happen and will not happen.
+But they are convinced that will not happen.
 That was also the unanimous and emphatically expressed view of the representatives of the political parties close to the paramilitary organizations on both sides.